Krxtopher/sumerian-host-demos-babylonjs/README.md

 ## Local Environment Setup

-In a terminal on your local machine, navigate to the repository root directory and run (if you haven't already)...
+In a terminal on your local machine, navigate to the repository root directory and run...

 ```
 npm install